 The night went better from then on.
 Harry thought about it and realised he could compromise on diet if it came to that.
 She was after all a fantastic catch, maybe even too good for him.
 In the beginning he’d wondered what she’d seen in him.
 Whatever it was she hadn’t wavered, even for a moment, and he appreciated that.

-‘How’s this for a compromise,’ Karen said after they finished their meal.
+‘How’s this for a compromise,’ Hannah said after they finished their meal.
 ‘Chocolate cake for both of us.’

 Harry made a show of considering the proposition carefully before he gave a gentle nod.
 ‘I think that’s probably a good idea.’